Risto12/sce/salt/README.md

 ## this saltstack project will install my favorite software development tools and environments to any computer.
 It also installs completely working django project that uses db (mysql/sqlite3) and apache2

-Configuration have been tested with xubuntu 18.04.
+Configuration have been tested with xubuntu 18.04. <br>
 Computers used in testing: Lenovo thinkpad t13, T480, thinkcenter
 Version: 1.0b
 status: Everything working expect google module